-Beginning in the late 1940s and continuing for about twenty years into the 1960s, most of southern California experienced an extensive dry cycle.
-During this period, rainfall was reduced to about one-half of previous averages.
+Beginning in the late 1940's and continuing for about twenty years, most of Southern California experienced an extensive dry cycle.
+During this period rainfall was one-half of the prior averages.
 Prior to this dry period, most of the water used within the Cucamonga area originated from collection systems constructed in the mountain canyons and from wells in the Cucamonga Basin.
-A small amount of water was produced in the Chino Basin to the south.
+A small amount of water was produced from the Chino Basin to the south.

-All water production was developed through the efforts of about 25 privately owned mutual water companies and a few individually owned wells.
-The continuing dry cycle was an extremely difficult period for most of the water companies.
-Pumps were lowered at regular intervals, some wells were abandoned and new deeper wells drilled.
-Many companies reduced the amount of water delivered to stockholders.
-Additional production in the Chino Basin commenced as a result of the lowered water table in the Cucamonga Basin.
+All water production was developed through the efforts of about twenty-five privately owned mutual water companies and a few individually owned wells.
+The continuing dry cycle was an extremely difficult period for most water companies.
+Pumps were lowered at regular intervals, some wells were abandoned, and new deeper wells were drilled.
+Many companies reduced the amount of water delivered to shareholders.
+Additional production from the Chino Basin began as a result of the lowered water table in the Cucamonga Basin.

 Creation of the District

-At the time, drought conditions were plaguing the various water companies, a complaint was filed in the Superior Court by San Antonio Water Company to determine the water rights of all Cucamonga Basin water users.
-This act had the effect of solidifying the various local interests into a common defense, and resulted in the annexations to Metropolitan Water District (MWD), to Chino Basin Municipal Water District, and the creation of Cucamonga County Water District.
+At the time drought conditions were plaguing the various water companies, a complaint was filed in the Superior Court by San Antonio Water Company (in Upland) to determine the water rights of all Cucamonga Basin users.
+This action solidified the local interests into a common defense and resulted in annexations to the Metropolitan Water District of Southern California (MWD) and Chino Basin Municipal Water District (CBMWD), later renamed the Inland Empire Utilities Agency (IEUA), as well as the creation of Cucamonga County Water District (CCWD) in 1955.

-It was during this drought period that the Cucamonga Water Company was not able to adequately service its customers both agriculturally and domestically.
-Several of its wells were unable to produce water because of the extreme low water level and the Company's lack of funds needed to purchase pumping equipment to lift water from the lower elevations.
+During the drought cycle from 1940-1960 the Cucamonga Water Company (CWC), a mutual water company, was not able to provide adequate service to either its agricultural or residential customers.
+Several wells were unable to produce water because of the extremely low water levels in the groundwater basin.
+Additionally, the CWD was unable to fund the purchase of necessary equipment to pump water from lower elevations.

-As a result of these conditions, stockholders in the Cucamonga Water Company and the Cucamonga Basin Protective Association organized to create a public agency that would be able to raise sufficient funds from all property owners and water users to provide an adequate supply of water for the growing Cucamonga Valley.
+As a result of these conditions, stockholders in the Cucamonga Water Company and the Cucamonga Basin Protective Association recognized the need to create a public agency that could raise sufficient funds to provide an adequate supply of water for the growing area.
+The Cucamonga County Water District was organized in March of 1955, under the provisions of Division 12 of the State Water Code, following an election within boundaries established by the San Bernardino Board of Supervisors.

 Organization & Service Area